oracle/graal/truffle/docs/NFI.md

 different number of arguments.
 For example to call `printf` with `%d %f` you would use the type signature `(STRING, ...SINT32, DOUBLE) : SINT32`.

-Types expressions can be nested arbitrarily deep.
+Type expressions can be nested arbitrarily deep.

-Two additional special types `env` and `OBJECT` are described in the section on the native API, later in this document.
+Two additional special types `ENV` and `OBJECT` are described in the section on the native API, later in this document.

 Types can be written in any case.